 She and Archie were divorced in 1928 and Agatha later married archaeologist Max Mallowan, 15 years her junior.
 (She reportedly said that the great thing about marrying an archaeologist was that the older she got, the more interested he was in her.)

 She finally died in 1975, aged 86, from natural causes.

 At least that’s what she wants us all to think.

 If you enjoyed this post, get one just like it straight to your email every week.
 Subscribe here.

-Love great crime stories?
+Love crime fiction?